gamescript/KO/Docs/Ideas.md

 - The Last Tree

 > The existence of this plant hangs in the balance.
 The thing that has kept it standing is a community of 23 people living inside a giant tree house that they built in its branches.
 But now an order came from beyond the mist for eviction of the tree house.
 Whether or not they comply, within 5 days the tree will be nuked for being abnormal.
-> KO/Dizzy becomes really angry and decides to find the source of this unacceptable demand.
+> KO/Dizzy becomes really angry and sets off to have a chat with the source of this unacceptable demand.

 - Fake Forest

 > Fake Forest is what covers most of the world, _the last tree_ is surrounded by it.
 Everything is very brightly colored and plastic.
-There's furries and swarms of fleyes everywhere.
-Tutorial land.
+The trees have screens in their canopies and card operated replicators in their trunks.
+There's furries and swarms of fleyenears everywhere.
+This is tutorial land.

 - Black Iron Prison

-> At the end of Mainstreet lies number 101, a giant black pyramid with a golden tip covered in circuitry and barred windows [+].
+> At the end of Mainstreet lies number 101, a giant black cast iron pyramid with surface circuitry, a golden top and cross-barred square windows.
 KO is sent here to file a complaint and kick bubblegum.
 Upward staircases lead deeper into the dungeon, with every floor decreasing in size, but increasing in complexity and difficulty.

 > The first floor has a downwards ladder that leads to a floor with deserted shops and a collapsed downward staircase.
-(Rogue-like reference a la Diablo2)
+(Rogue-like/Angband reference a la Tristam in Diablo 2)

 > This is the main dungeon for The Curse of Greyface.